 Abnormal psychology is the study of brain dysfunctions that cause irregular behaviors, like those exhibited by patients with obsessive-compulsive disorder and schizophrenia.
 If you choose to study abnormal psychology, you'll use scientific methods to investigate the causes of these abnormalities.
 Read on to learn more about this field.
-Schools offering Human Behavior degrees can also be found in these popular choices.

 The Field of Abnormal Psychology

 According to the American Psychological Association (APA), professionals in the field of abnormal psychology study behaviors that impair a patient's ability to function in daily life.
 Through the use of personality and intelligence tests, interviews, patient observations and written case studies, researchers and psychologists identify and treat psychological abnormalities, such as depression, schizophrenia and obsessive-compulsive disorder.